karol-prz/ngrok-manage-bot/README.md

 - run ./start-ngrok-bot-background

 # How to exit
-- run ps aux | grep ngrok
+- run ps -eo pid,comm | grep ngrok
 - The pid of processes is the second column
 - run kill pid
 - pid can be a list of pids seperated by a space